 \paragraph{JOIN clause.} Our key insight for testing the \lstinline{JOIN} clause is the partial inequality relationship in terms of cardinalities between different kinds of joins.
 For a fixed join predicate, the following inequalities for the different joins' cardinalities hold: \lstinline{INNER JOIN} $\leq$ \lstinline{LEFT JOIN/RIGHT JOIN} $\leq$ \lstinline{FULL JOIN} $\leq$ \lstinline{CROSS JOIN}. \Autoref{fig:join} illustrates this using a \lstinline{JOIN} diagram~\cite{explainjoin} on two tables, each of which has three rows, with the same color denoting the rows that can be matched in the \lstinline{JOIN} predicate.
 As determined by the SQL standard, \lstinline{INNER JOIN} fetches rows that have matching values in both tables; \lstinline{LEFT JOIN/RIGHT JOIN} fetch all rows from the left/right table and the matching rows from the respectively other table; \lstinline{FULL JOIN} fetches all rows from both tables; \lstinline{CROSS JOIN} fetches all possible combinations of all rows from both tables without an \lstinline{ON} clause.
 A corner case for rule 5 concerning the \lstinline{CROSS JOIN} is that this join may fetch fewer rows than \lstinline{FULL JOIN} if either of the tables is empty, in which case \lstinline{CROSS JOIN} fetches zero rows.
 To avoid potential false alarms, we ensure that each table contains at least one row.

 \paragraph{WHERE clause.} For the \lstinline{WHERE} clause, our insight is that we can restrict the predicate that is used for filtering rows.
-If the query contains an empty \lstinline{WHERE} clause, we restrict the query by adding a random predicate.
-If the predicate is non-empty but has an \lstinline{OR} operator, we restrict it by removing either of the \lstinline{OR}'s operands.
-Otherwise, we add an \lstinline{AND} operator with a randomly-generated predicate.
-Restricting predicates would be applicable also to testing \lstinline{JOIN} clauses; in this work, we aimed to introduce the general idea behind \method and illustrate it on a small set of promising rules.
+If the query contains no \lstinline{WHERE} clause, we restrict the query by adding one with a random predicate.
+If the \lstinline{WHERE} clause's predicate has an \lstinline{OR} operator, we restrict it by removing either of the \lstinline{OR}'s operands.
+Otherwise, we add an \lstinline{AND} operator with a randomly generated predicate.
+Restricting predicates would also apply to testing \lstinline{JOIN} clauses; in this work, we aimed to introduce the general idea behind \method and illustrate it on a small set of promising rules.
 We believe that practitioners who adopt the approach will propose many additional rules.

 \paragraph{Other SQL clauses.} A query can be restricted by a \lstinline{DISTINCT} clause, which should fetch no more rows than the same query without such a clause, or by replacing its \lstinline{ALL} clause.
 Similarly, a query without \lstinline{GROUP BY} or \lstinline{HAVING} can be restricted by adding such clauses along with any predicate.
 A \lstinline{LIMIT} clause can be added, or a lower limit can be replaced with a higher limit.